KalebKE/FSensor/README.md

 ![Alt text](http://kircherelectronics.com/wp-content/uploads/2017/12/FSensor.png "FSensor")

 ## Introduction
-FSensor (FusionSensor) is an Android library that (hopefully) removes some/most of the complexity of using Androids orientation sensors (Acceleration, Magnetic and Gyroscope).
+FSensor (FusionSensor) is an Android library that provides alternative, customizable implementations of SensorManager.getOrientaion() and getDefaultSensor(SENSOR_TYPE_ROTATION_VECTOR).
+It removes some/most of the complexity of using Androids orientation sensors (Acceleration, Magnetic and Gyroscope).
 FSensor expands greatly on the "out-of-the-box" sensor implementations provided by Android allowing you to customize sensor filters and fusions for your specific needs, or just add default filters on what Android already provides.

 * Provides device/sensor agnostic averaging filters in the mean, median and low-pass varieties
-* Provides IMU sensor fusion backed estimations of device orientation in the complimentary and Kalman varieties
+* Provides IMU sensor fusion backed estimations of device orientation in the complementary and Kalman varieties
 * Provides estimations of linear acceleration (linear acceleration = acceleration - gravity) in the averaging filter and sensor fusion varieties

 ## FSensor V2.x